miltontom/language-server/README.md

 # Toy Language Server

-This is a toy language server project that I'm building from scratch without any external dependencies and only using python's stdlib.
+This is a toy project that I'm building from scratch without any external dependencies and only using python's stdlib.

 ## Motivation